 It is said that the Louvre is the world’s largest museum.
-Whether it is true or not, it does rank as one of the most majestic palaces of Europe.
+Whether it is true or not, it ranks as one of Europe’s most majestic palaces.

-Some of the most famous are Mona Lisa, the Venus de Milo, and Delacroix’ painting Liberty leading the people…
+Some of the most famous are Mona Lisa, the Venus de Milo, and Delacroix’s painting Liberty Leading the People…

 - Find out more about the Louvre on the blog

 - Get your entrance tickets to the Louvre Museum with Tiqets!